Wassimulator/SimplyPack/README.md

 ## the Packer

     **SimplyPack.exe** takes 3 arguments:
-        1- The path to the folder from which to pack files 2- The path to the output file
-        3- 1 or 0 to display detailed output of what was packed (optional) The packer is pretty simple, and will pack everything inside the folder you specify. reserving a header at the beginning that contains the following information consecutively:
+        1- The path to the folder from which to pack files, relative to the location of the exe 2- The path to the output file, relative to the location of the exe 3- 1 or 0 to display detailed output of what was packed (optional) The packer is pretty simple, and will pack everything inside the folder you specify. reserving a header at the beginning that contains the following information consecutively: